open/close all folders

-- Too Dumb to Live: In Inheritance, King Orrin takes this Up to Eleven with his plan to send an envoy to Galbatorix, try to negotiate a peace agreement, and tell him the Varden's position.
+- Honor Before Reason: In Inheritance, King Orrin takes this Up to Eleven with his plan to send an envoy to Galbatorix, try to negotiate a peace agreement, and tell him the Varden's position.
 Because to do otherwise would be discourteous.

 - Took a Level in Jerkass: In Inheritance the stress of war causes him to become increasingly dissatisfied with and antagonistic towards the Varden.

-Two bald and rather nasty magicians who have served the Varden for many years.
+Two bald magicians who have served the Varden for many years.
 They are actually spies for the Empire, and later turn on their former comrades.

 - Bald of Evil: Both of them are bald and malicious.
 It later turns out they were spies for the Empire.